algorys/gitlabproject/README.md

 * **server.default**: Set your default Gitlab url, without slash ending.
 You can override this setting in `server.json` file.
 * **token.default**: Fill your admin token.
 You can override this setting in `server.json` file.
+* **unwanted.users**: If you want to not display some users of your project, add them here, separated by commas.

 Gitlab-Project will use this data by default.